cpbotha/cpbotha.github.io/content/posts/2004-06-23-washington-post-style-invitational-2004.md

 **Osteopornosis:** A degenerate disease.

-**Karmageddon:** It&#8217;s like, when everybody is sending off all these really bad vibes, right?
-And then, like, the Earth explodes and it&#8217;s like, a serious bummer.
+**Karmageddon:** It’s like, when everybody is sending off all these really bad vibes, right?
+And then, like, the Earth explodes and it’s like, a serious bummer.

 **Decafalon (n.):** The gruelling event of getting through the day consuming only things that are good for you.